cfournie/segmentation.evaluation/README.md

 - Kappa; and
 - Pi.

-For more details, see the manual at http://nlp.chrisfournier.ca/software/segeval/
+For more details, see the manual at http://packages.python.org/segeval/

 If you're using this software for research, please cite:

 *Chris Fournier and Diana Inkpen.
 2012.
 Segmentation Similarity and Agreement.
 Proceedings of Human Language Technologies: The 2012 Annual Conference of the North American Chapter of the Association for Computational Linguistics.
 (HLT '12), pp. 152—161.
 Association for Computational Linguistics, Stroudsburg, PA, USA.*

+If you would like to read the paper, [visit my website](http://nlp.chrisfournier.ca/publications/#segmentation).

 ```
 @inproceedings{FournierInkpen2012,